MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 > [!Note]
 > Copilot in Windows is currently available as a preview.
 We will continue to experiment with new ideas and methods using your feedback.

-## Manage Copilot in Windows for commercial environments
+## Configure Copilot in Windows for commercial environments

 At a high level, managing and configuring Copilot in Windows for your organization involves the following steps: